Case Study: Implementing 'travel re-imagined' for Toyota

 An improvement driven approach

-With several affiliate companies and many evolving roles and traveler types, thinking critically about what could be improved in each area of the travel program and delivering custom solutions that can be continually changed was integral to the overall success of their new program.
+With several affiliate companies and many evolving roles and traveller types, thinking critically about what could be improved in each area of the travel programme and delivering custom solutions that can be continually changed was integral to the overall success of their new programme.

-Through an in-depth discovery period where FCM and Toyota worked together to collaborate on ideas for improvements, FCM was able to implement solutions that have already improved both the internal processes and traveler experience of Toyota North America’s travel program.
+Through an in-depth discovery period where FCM and Toyota worked together to collaborate on ideas for improvements, FCM was able to implement solutions that have already improved both the internal processes and traveller experience of Toyota North America’s travel programme.

 "We came at them with a host of pain points that we wanted them to solve and they rose to the challenge.
 Anything that was clunky or manual, we wanted gone.
 They looked at our current processes and made suggestions on what could be better."

 Rebecca Jeffries, Travel & Event Services Manager, Toyota Motor North America

 Customised technology solutions

 Toyota had previously experienced slow data delivery and errors within their expense management procedures.
 FCM developed custom technology solutions including a bespoke Chrome River integration to streamline processes and alleviate internal difficulties for their travel program and accounting team.
 This integration allows for viewing of data from multiple sources and can provide side-by-side insights with travel data collected directly by FCM, providing a more holistic view of overall travel spend.
 This in turn results in more advanced travel and expense analytics, better insight into how travelers are spending money and potential areas of leakage, and deeper understanding of how expenses can be used to improve supplier sourcing contracts.